Vienna Wine Region

 Nussberg

 Overlooking the city from the north, Nussberg is Vienna’s most famous vineyard area.
 Known for its limestone and chalk soils, it produces complex Wiener Gemischter Satz, Riesling, and Grüner Veltliner.
-The vineyards here combine stunning city views with some of Austria’s top white wines.
+The vineyards here combine panoramic city views with some of Austria’s top white wines.

 Bisamberg